rawdyt/Sales-Analysis/README.md

 In this project we going to analize the electronic shop data who is currently facing the issue with getting the sales down by every month
 We are going to analyize the data and going to drive insights from it to help the buisness to come on track again.

-The objective of this project is to show real-world data cleaning, transformation, and analysis skills using SQL and Power BI.

-In this project we have cleaned the data in the way such it will get ready for dashboard creation.
+The data is massy including the mixed data types and missing values we are going to use SQL and Power BI to clean the data and creating the interactive dashboard.

 Somewhere we had NULL values, but we can't keeps them as it is so I have also creared the Default values which are best fit for them